cubuspl42/OpenArena-engine/README.md

 It's not an autotools based build.
 If you don't have the dependencies, it will break in the middle of the build.

+You may want to change a few things in Makefile.local.
+Other than installing the build dependencies, you shouldn't need to do anything else.
+By default it builds a modular renderer so you need the binary + *.so or *.dll files in the same directory to run it.

+### Linux

 If you are on Ubuntu or Debian, the easiest way to compile this is to install the build dependencies for the "ioquake3" package.